Videos and podcasts

 What are some of the issues facing people coming through your door?

-Steph Tonkin: Mortgage stress is now the top presenting issue, on the National Debt helpline.
+Steph Tonkin: Mortgage stress is now the top presenting issue, on the National Debt Helpline.
 And that's the first time that that's happened in the history of the National Debt Helpline’s existence.
-So, the shift that we see in, the work presenting on that front lines, is that people are reaching out to us, having exhausted all other avenues so people's energy will be in hardship.
+So, the shift that we see in, the work presenting on our front lines, is that people are reaching out to us, having exhausted all other avenues.
+So people's energy will be in hardship, their credit cards will be maxed out, there'll be other loans, ‘Buy Now, Pay Later’ facilities, a whole range of other financial difficulties that are sitting alongside that mortgage stress.

-Their credit cards will be maxed out, there'll be other loans, ‘Buy Now, Pay Later’ facilities, a whole range of other financial difficulties that are sitting alongside that mortgage stress.
-So, people are prioritizing their mortgages, and then there are a lot of other things to untangle as well.
+So, people are prioritising their mortgages, and then there are a lot of other things to untangle as well.
 So, it presents a really complex picture, and people are doing it really tough at the moment.

 There's simply isn't enough money to afford energy, to afford to put food on the table for many, many families out there.